SOFAGasBuddy/SOFAGasBuddy/privacy.md

 # When do we share your information with others?

 Never.
 Not now or ever.
+Well, technically AAFES, but that's the whole point of the app.
 If anyone ever claims to be associated with SOFAGasBuddy and is requesting your PII, it is a scam.
 We will never share your information (as we do not have access to it) and we will never ask you for it.

 For further information, please contact [SOFAGasBuddy@gmail.com](mailto:SOFAGasBuddy@gmail.com)